sv222/cloud-engineer-interview-questions/README.md

 ### Content Delivery

 - **Amazon CloudFront:** Content delivery network (CDN) for fast content delivery.
+- **CloudFront Origin Access Identity (OAI):** An OAI is a special CloudFront user that you can associate with Amazon S3 origins, so that you can secure all or just some of your Amazon S3 content.
+OAIs can be used to restrict access to specific objects or buckets in Amazon S3, or to specific IP addresses or ranges.
+- **CloudFront Origin Domain Name (ODN):** An ODN is a unique domain name that is assigned to your CloudFront distribution when you create it.
+The ODN is used to route requests for your content to CloudFront.
+- **CloudFront Signed URL:** A CloudFront signed URL is a URL that has been signed with a CloudFront signing key.
+This type of URL is used to restrict access to specific objects in CloudFront.
+- **CloudFront Function:** A CloudFront function is a Lambda function that can be used to modify or filter the content that is delivered by CloudFront.
+- **CloudFront Viewer Request Header:** A CloudFront viewer request header is a header that is added to requests that are sent to CloudFront.
+Viewer request headers can be used to provide additional information to CloudFront, such as the user's IP address or the device that is being used to access the content.
+- **CloudFront Viewer Response Header:** A CloudFront viewer response header is a header that is added to responses that are sent from CloudFront.
+Viewer response headers can be used to provide additional information to the viewer, such as the cache status of the content or the size of the content.
+- **CloudFront Distribution:** A CloudFront distribution is a collection of resources that are delivered to viewers by CloudFront.
+A distribution can include one or more origins, such as Amazon S3 buckets or Amazon EC2 instances.
+- **CloudFront Edge Location:** A CloudFront edge location is a server that is located around the world.
+Edge locations are used to cache content and deliver it to viewers with low latency.
+- **CloudFront Shield:** CloudFront Shield is a managed DDoS protection service that protects your CloudFront distributions from DDoS attacks.
+- **CloudFront Streaming Delivery:** CloudFront Streaming Delivery is a service that allows you to stream video and audio content to viewers with low latency and high transfer speeds.
+- **CloudFront API Acceleration:** CloudFront API Acceleration is a service that allows you to accelerate your APIs by caching responses and routing requests to the closest edge location.
 - **Amazon CloudFront Streaming:** A service that delivers live and on-demand video to viewers around the world.

 ### Messaging